Magform/articleAnalyzer/src/site/markdown/run.md

     -d file -i articles.csv -om F -o occurrences.txt

 ### Example 3
-This example is more advanced than the previous ones as the articles are obtained by the file articles.json and the 50 words with more occurrences (counted once in each article and order by the words which appear more) which are not a, an, the, or, be are printed both to console and the file occurrences.txt.
+This example is more advanced than the previous ones as the articles are obtained by the file articles.json and the 50 words with more occurrences (counted once in each article and order by the words which appear more) which are not included in the file wordsToExclude.txt are printed both to console and the file occurrences.txt.
 In this example, the options are specified by their full names using the `--` clause.

-    --data file --inputFile articles.json --outputMethod CF --outputFile occurrences.txt --toExclude "a, an, the, or, be" --show 50
+    --data file --inputFile articles.json --outputMethod CF --outputFile occurrences.txt --toExclude wordsToExclude.txt --show 50